andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/definitions.markdown

 **TLDR;**

-The programming meaning of the term "asynchronous" is easier to understand when you understand it as meaning "not simultaneously."
+The programming meaning of the term "asynchronous" is easier to understand when you understand it as meaning "not synchronously."

 ---